Skip to main content

 IBM watsonx Orchestrate’s Embedded Chat feature allows you to integrate the watsonx Orchestrate chat experience into your own web UI applications.
 To ensure secure communication between your application and the watsonx Orchestrate service, the Embedded Chat feature includes security mechanisms that use public-key cryptography.

-Generating embedded webchat
+Generating embedded web chat

 To simplify integration with your website, the CLI includes the orchestrate channels webchat embed command.
 This command takes the name of an agent and produces a script tag that you can place in the <head></head> section of your page for the currently active environment.